caiobegotti/Panfolio/README.markdown

-  -u URL, --url URL     url to be appended to your gallery -b N, --blurry N      mark images whose blurry factor is above N -f, --fullscreen      makes a full screen pictures-only gallery
+  -u URL, --url URL     url to be appended to your gallery -b N, --blurry N      mark images whose blurry factor is above N -f, --fullscreen      makes a full screen pictures-only gallery -c FILENAME, --captions FILENAME
+                        reads captions from file and add them to the photos
 ```

 Pros